From Luke's diary

 Long story short, I was fascinated by all what I was learning, and I was not the only person curious of this topic.

 Talking together we soon realised that there wasn't anything substantially different between humans and sixamians.
-All the divide we observed everyday seemed to derive from societal constructs and preconceptions more than anything else.
+All the divides we observed every day seemed to derive from societal constructs and preconceptions more than anything else.

-I was captivated by those afternoon spent talking together with her, but I can't say that it was purely for the sake of the conversation.
-Actually, I have to admit I had quite of a crush for her at the time, we also dated for a while.
+I was captivated by those afternoons spent talking together with her, but I can't say that it was purely for the sake of the conversation.
+Actually, I have to admit I had quite a crush on her at the time, we also dated for a while.

 Infatuation made me naive, I guess, because for a moment I almost hoped that the situation could have improved after all, that with time humans and sixamians could have learned how to live together without the need to set boundaries between them.
 But I was wrong, so terribly wrong...